gspringer4/N.E.W./README.md

 git push
 ```

-Your data won't be affected by updating the file — it lives separately in the browser's storage, not in the code.
+Day-to-day category and tag changes don't need this at all — those live in the **Data → Manage categories & tags** screen inside the app itself.
+Your logged data isn't affected by updating the file either way — it lives separately in the browser's storage, not in the code.